Sophia, Will You Marry Me?

-In recent years when we are talking about Industry 4.0, digital transformation, AI – Artificial Intelligence, EQ, which was brought to the agenda by Coleman and Richard Boyatzis in 1995, seems to have returned again, this time permanently, after 22 years.
+In recent years, as we discuss Industry 4.0, digital transformation, and AI – Artificial Intelligence, it seems that EQ, brought to the forefront by Coleman and Richard Boyatzis in the mid-1990s, has made a return—this time, perhaps, for good.

-In such cases, we need to differentiate ourselves and the effect of the human or “human-looking machine” on us, to better perceive and differentiate our own emotions and the emotions of those around us.
+In such scenarios, we will need to separate ourselves from the influence of the human or “human-like machine” in front of us, better understand and distinguish our own emotions, and those of the people around us.

-I wish for all of us to have a life in which we grow and develop not only mentally but holistically.
+I wish for a life where we all grow and develop not only mentally but holistically.

 With Respect and Gratitude,